ikeiyke/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 4 - Displays current directory contents, including hidden files (starting with .).
 Using the long format Script 5 - Display current directory contents.
 Long format with user and group IDs displayed numerically and hidden files (starting with .)
-Script 6 - script that creates a directory named my_first_directory in the /tmp/ directory
+Script 6 - script that creates a directory named my_first_directory in the /tmp/ directory Script 7 - sript moves the file betty from /tmp/ to /tmp/my_first_directory